 Direct and Indirect Speech Worksheets

-Fend off any errors that might creep into your speech with our free printable direct and indirect speech worksheets!
+Fend off any errors that might creep into your speech with our free, printable direct and indirect speech worksheets!
 We use direct speech to quote the exact same words that someone utters.
-The indirect speech is used to report someone's speech often with words slightly changed.
+The indirect speech is used to report someone's speech, often with words slightly changed.
 Convert a range of sentences including the interrogative, imperative, and exclamatory sentences into reported speech.
-Make your grammar life richer and more fulfilling with the coveted collection of our direct and reported speech worksheet pdfs!
+Make your grammar life richer and more fulfilling with this coveted collection of quoted and reported speech worksheets pdf!

-Children in 6th grade and 7th grade will go after this worksheet in droves!
-Convert sentences into indirect speech by paying attention to how expressions of time change.
+Kids in 5th grade, 6th grade and 7th grade convert sentences into indirect speech, paying attention to how expressions of time change here.
 For example, write "that day" for "today" and "the next day" for "tomorrow".

 Writing Statements in Reported Speech

-Both direct speech and indirect speech have their natural habitat, and children must be trained to use each where it belongs.
-In this part of our direct and indirect speech worksheets for grade 7 and grade 8, write each statement as reported speech.
+Both direct speech and indirect speech have their natural habitat, and children must use each where it belongs.
+In these direct and indirect speech worksheets pdf, grade 7 and grade 8 kids write each statement as reported speech.

 Changing Interrogative Sentences into Reported Speech

 Don't write a question mark after "Sam asked me where I was going".
-This is a statement and not a question although it contains the word "where".
-Here's some grueling practice as children write each interrogative sentence in reported speech.
+This is a statement and not a question, although it contains the word "where".
+Let children write each interrogative sentence in reported speech here.

 Converting Imperative Sentences into Reported Speech

-Watch grade 6 kids' grammatical ambitions dovetail with some serious action!
-Rewrite sentences that denote a request, command, or advice in reported speech.
-Practice using a variety of reporting verbs like "ordered", "instructed", and more.
+Watch grade 6 kids rewrite sentences that denote a request, command, or advice in reported speech, using reporting verbs like "ordered", "instructed", and more in these printable direct and indirect speech worksheets!

 Rewriting Exclamatory Sentences Using Reported Speech

-Thanks to a bunch of scenarios that exclaim – sometimes with joy and other times with sorrow – this 8th grade worksheet printable is kinetic and ebullient.
+Thanks to scenarios that exclaim – sometimes with joy and other times with sorrow – these grade 8 worksheets are kinetic and ebullient.
 Upgrade your practice by converting exclamatory sentences into indirect speech.

 Changing Reported Speech into Direct Speech

-Keep your direct-and-indirect-speech industry on, for soon there'll be better grammatical days!
-In this section of our worksheet pdfs, there are a set of sentences in reported speech, and children write each sentence in the direct or quoted speech.
+In this section of our printable indirect and direct speech worksheets, there are sets of sentences in reported speech, and children are expected to write each sentence in the direct or quoted speech.